Core concepts

 Sorghum's Involvement

 The data used in this project originates from our research field trials focused on sorghum.
-These trials examine sorghum's phenotypic and genotypic traits, providing valuable insights for your analysis.
+These trials examine sorghum's phenotypic traits, providing valuable insights for your analysis in this activity.
 Sorghum is not only a critical crop for food security and sustainability, but also a powerful tool for carbon sequestration, making it a key player in combating climate change while supporting sustainable agricultural practices.

 A Climate Smart Crop